TYPO3-Documentation/TYPO3CMS-Tutorial-SitePackage/Documentation/TypoScriptConfiguration/Index.rst

       }
     }

-We do not want to go into too much detail, but what this configuration basically does is, it uses Fluid (the template rendering engine) the generate the page layout and some output.
-Template files are stored in the aforementioned folders ``Templates``, ``Partials`` and ``Layouts`` (if not overwritten by constants).
-The TypoScript configuration also defines a special data processing logic that will generate the menu (as ``mainnavigation``).
+We do not want to go into too much detail, but what this configuration basically does is, it uses Fluid (the template rendering engine) to generate the page layout and some output.
+Template files are stored in the aforementioned folders ``Templates/Page/``, ``Partials/Page/`` and ``Layouts/Page/`` (if not overwritten by constants).
+The TypoScript configuration also defines a special data processing logic that will generate the menu (as variable ``mainnavigation``).

 Part 2 and 3: CSS and JavaScript File Inclusion